ANCIR/grano/README.md

 * **Fragment** - a piece of text; annotated with references to various entities.
 * **Reference** - information stored to connect an entity and a fragment.

 In essence, there will be two types of entities: proper entites for people, orgs etc. and implicit entities for times and places.
+In later stages, Grano may have the **Relationship** domain object common for SNA tools, but for now **Fragments** are a narrative (i.e. humanly typed) replacement for them.

 ## Existing Projects